jade-armstrong/copy/README.md

 # Copy

 This is a simple bash script that will copy a file from a git repository on your machine to another directory.
+This is useful if your project relies on a file from another repo.

 Step 1: Download the script.